shianwanglab/shianwanglab.github.io/_pages/about.md

 # 📢 Join Us
 **I am always looking for motivated students to join our group.
-If you are interested in our research, please reach out with your CV, transcripts, and a brief statement describing how your interests align with our work.** Due to the volume of inquiries, I may not be able to respond to every message.
+If you are interested in our research, please reach out with your CV, transcripts, and a brief statement describing how your interests align with our work.** Candidates with a background in civil engineering, electrical and computer engineering, industrial engineering, applied mathematics, or a related field are strongly encouraged to apply.
+Priority will be given to applicants with proficiency in programming (e.g., MATLAB, Python, or C++) and traffic simulation tools (e.g., Vissim, SUMO, or MATSim).
+We work best with students who have strong communication skills and enthusiasm for interdisciplinary, independent research.
+Due to the volume of inquiries, I may not be able to respond to every message.

 Are you interested in joining our group as a graduate student or an undergraduate researcher?
 Before inquiring, please review the information below.
 I also encourage you to explore this website and read our publications to get a better sense of the work we do.